Growing Asparagus

 You will grow this vegetable from asparagus crowns.
 A crown is nothing more than established asparagus roots grouping with top growth that is dormant.
 You will find asparagus roots at nearly any nursery as well as most online catalogs.

 Depending on where you live, you'll be planting the crowns in the earlier part of spring.
-Don't plant asparagus roots until the temperature in the soil has gone to about fifty degrees fahrenheit.
+Don't plant asparagus roots until the temperature in the soil has gone to about fifty degrees Fahrenheit.

 To get started in planting asparagus, you will want to soak the roots in compost tea.
 This is a very good means to prep them for planting.
 Make a furrow in the ground that is shaped like a V. It will require more than one if you're planting a larger number of asparagus roots.